-Big Al and Big Alice — the elephant mascots — didn’t officially become the Crimson Tide’s mascots until 1979, when then-head coach and athletic director Bear Bryant approved the idea from UA student Walt Tart and homecoming chairman Ann Paige.
+Big Al and Big Alice — the elephant mascots — didn’t officially become the official mascots of Alabama athletics until 1979 when the then-head coach and athletic director Bear Bryant approved the idea from UA student Walt Tart and homecoming chairman Ann Paige.

 Bryant initially didn’t like the idea of an elephant being the mascot, but he relented in the late 1970s once it was clear that students loved the big portly animal.